-To bask in the Kennedys' Cape Cod experience, visit the John F. Kennedy Hyannis Museum, 397 Main St., Hyannis (tel.
-508/790-3077; www.jfkhyannismuseum.org).
-Admission is $5 for adults, $2.50 for children 10 to 16, and $3 for seniors; hours are from mid-April through October Monday to Saturday 9am to 5pm, and Sunday and holidays from noon to 5pm.
-Last admission is at 3:30pm.
-Call for off-season hours.
+To bask in the Kennedys’ Cape Cod experience, visit the John F. Kennedy Hyannis Museum, 397 Main St., Hyannis (tel.
+508/790-3077).
+Admission is $12 for adults, $6 for children 8 to 17, and $10 for seniors.
+From June through October it’s open Monday to Saturday 9am to 5pm, Sunday noon to 5pm; in November and mid-April through May, hours are Monday to Saturday 10am to 4pm, Sunday noon to 4pm.
 The museum shows a documentary on Kennedy, narrated by Walter Cronkite, and contains several rooms featuring photos of the Kennedys on Cape Cod.
-(In the basement of the museum is the Cape Cod Baseball Hall of Fame & Museum.
-Cost: $5 adults, $3.50 children 10-16, $3 seniors.)
+(In the basement of the museum is the Cape Cod Baseball Hall of Fame & Museum, which is free with admission to JFK Museum.)

-Busloads of tourists visit the Kennedy Memorial just above Veterans Beach on Ocean Avenue; it's a moving tribute, beautifully maintained by the town, but crowds in season can be distracting.
-Finally, you may want to drive by the simple white clapboard church, St. Francis Xavier, on South Street; Rose attended Mass daily, and Caroline Kennedy and several other cousins got married here.
+Busloads of tourists visit the Kennedy Memorial just above Veterans Beach on Ocean Avenue; it’s a moving tribute, beautifully maintained by the town, but crowds in season can be distracting.
+Finally, you may want to drive by the simple white clapboard church, St. Francis Xavier, on South Street; JFK’s mother, Rose, attended Mass there daily, and Caroline Kennedy and several other cousins got married here.

-Rose Kennedy once told a reporter, "Our family would rather be in Hyannis Port in the summer than anyplace else in the world."
+As Rose once told a reporter, “Our family would rather be in Hyannis Port in the summer than anyplace else in the world.”
 And yours?

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.